 Citrus Peels Challenge Antibiotics in Fighting Bacteria

 Nature knows how to manage itself.
 For millions of years, critters – including humans – have thrived around bacteria.
-Yet with the innumerable species of cazillions of bacteria – some potentially lethal – we are still around.
+Yet with the gazillionss of species of bacteria – some potentially lethal – we are still around.

 Western medicine suggests that without the ‘miracle’ of pharmaceutical antibiotics, millions of people would be dead by now.
 Certainly, we can agree that antibiotics have saved lives.
 But there is a critical caveat – besides the fact that antibiotics were discovered from nature: As we have illustrated with our research published on this website, the massive use of prescriptive antibiotics is also responsible for lethal antibiotic-resistant strains of bacteria.
 These have become significantly more powerful than the ones antibiotics were supposed to treat.

 Furthermore, it turns out that nature provides numerous antibiotic agents that can fight bacteria without creating lethal mutants.
 In fact, some of nature’s antibiotics have been found to fight antibiotic-resistant strains of bacteria.

 Over the centuries, citrus peel has been used by traditional healers to fight infections and other conditions.
 We have described the research supporting these traditions.
 Traditional healers have used peels fresh, dried or steeped in tea.

 Now we find that the citrus peels are antibiotic.
 And they challenge and even beat pharmaceutical antibiotics in combating some species of bacteria.